top of page

 Students may have the opportunity to observe at one or two other facilities depending on what can be arranged when you’re there.

 We eat breakfast about 8:00.
 Probably the night before your team will have decided on what the plans/goals are for the day and the work will be laid out.
 Our head of construction operations, Sele, will be available to assist with tools, logistics, and planning for each day.
 You’ll probably work from about 9:00 A.M. until perhaps 12:30 or 1:00 pm.
-Not unusual to take a swim then before lunch if you’d like.
+Return to work after lunch until about 5:00 PM.

 Everyone: